sap-tutorials/Tutorials/tutorials/ui5-webcomponents-react-card/ui5-webcomponents-react-card.md

 ### Event handling

-1. The Card header can also be clickable.
-For this you need to set its `interactive` prop to true.
+1. The Card header can also be interactive, to enable this set `interactive` to `true`.

     ```TypeScript / TSX
     <Card